10 Tips to Reduce Your Blood Pressure Naturally (and Regain Your Youthful Glow)

 - Exercise: Regular exercise helps lower high blood pressure.
 It also helps you maintain a healthy weight, which is important in managing blood pressure.

-- Do yoga: Yoga, tai chi, meditation, daily walks, journaling, and music therapy can help you manage stress.
+- Lower stress: Yoga, tai chi, meditation, daily walks, journaling, and music therapy can help you manage stress.
 Learning to relax helps keep your blood pressure in the normal range.

 - Limit alcohol: Drinking too much can raise blood pressure levels.